 So, when we saw the official pictures of the Sony WH-1000XM5, we were more than a bit surprised.
 We wondered whether it was a wise move to give one of Sony’s biggest success stories in recent memory a major redesign.

 The drawing board has been well and truly dusted off for the latest iteration of its premium wireless ANC over-ears.
-It’s a brave decision, but has Sony broken something that didn’t really need fixing?
+It’s a brave decision, but now that we've spent time with a pair, has Sony broken something that didn’t really need fixing?

 With the current market conditions, we have seen quite a few price rises across the industry, and the Sony WH-1000XM5 haven’t managed to escape a slight increase, coming in at £380 / $399 / AU$549.